ethena-labs/ethena-usdtb-contest/README.md

 - `WHITELIST_ENABLED`: Only whitelisted addresses can send and receive this token.
 - `FULLY_ENABLED`: Only non-blacklisted addresses can send and receive this token.

-## UStb minting features
+## USDtb minting features

-**Overview**: A contract defining the operations to mint and redeem UStb tokens based on signed orders that is controlled by a single admin.
+**Overview**: A contract defining the operations to mint and redeem USDtb tokens based on signed orders that is controlled by a single admin.
 The price present in any mint/redeem orders are determined by an off-chain RFQ system controlled by Ethena, which a benefactor may accept and sign an order for.
 The minter/redeemer then has last look rights to be able to filter out any malicious orders and proceed with on-chain settlement.

 #### 1. Max mint/redeem per block by collateral

-Implements the max amount of UStb that can be minted/redeemed in a single block using a certain type of collateral.
+Implements the max amount of USDtb that can be minted/redeemed in a single block using a certain type of collateral.
 The limit can be adjusted by the admin on a per collateral basis, regardless whether the collateral is active or not.

 #### 2. Global max mint/redeem per block

-In addition to mint/redeem limits by collateral, there is a global mint/redeem per block configuration that caps the amount of UStb that can be minted in a single block, regardless of the collateral used to mint UStb.
+In addition to mint/redeem limits by collateral, there is a global mint/redeem per block configuration that caps the amount of USDtb that can be minted in a single block, regardless of the collateral used to mint USDtb.
 The admin can adjust this configurations, regardless whether the collateral is active or not.

 #### 3. Delegate signer